jkillingsworth/jkillingsworth.com/_posts/2018-07-24-linear-and-log-scale-distributions.md

   {% endlatex %}
 </figure>

-Taking the exponent of both sides, we get the reward function for the winning case.
+Taking the exponent of both sides, we can get the reward function for the winning case.
 Putting both the winning and losing reward functions together, we now have a balanced reward function that looks like this:

 <figure class="equation">
   {% latex 15 %}